happycube/ld-decode/README.md

 ## CVBS-Decode

 The repository also contains an **experimental** CVBS decoder, `cvbs-decode`, which shares code with ld-decode and vhs-decode.
 Capable of decoding basic raw digitized NTSC and PAL composite video, including colour if the source is somewhat stable.
-Samples can be captured using cxadc, however, this is somewhat buggy as the cx chip can decide to resample or do other things if it detects a valid video signal.
+Samples can be captured using cxadc, however, this is somewhat buggy as the cx chip can decide to resample or do other things if it detects a valid video signal if the gain is too high.

 Test samples & signals can be generated using [HackTV](https://github.com/fsphil/hacktv)